-See official UNT regalia pricing and deadlines.
 Official UNT regalia may be purchased through the Barnes & Noble Bookstore on campus.
 Orders will be shipped to the Barnes & Noble at UNT bookstore on campus for pick up prior to commencement ceremonies.
 Payment is due at that time.

-We know some of our undergraduate students are not able to afford the price of a cap and gown and therefore do not walk across the stage to celebrate this huge academic accomplishment.
+We know some students are not able to afford the price of a cap and gown and therefore do not walk across the stage to celebrate this huge academic accomplishment.
 The Dean of Students office has created the “Mean Green Gowns for Grads” program to support our low income and first generation University of North Texas students with a free rental of graduation caps and gowns.
 In addition to a cap and gown, recipients will also have the option to participate in a free photo session to provide them with graduation pictures.
 Learn more about the program and how to apply.

 Baccalaureate Candidate Regalia

 - Tassel, colored according to college with a year date drop

 - Official black gown with UNT green panels and pointed sleeves

 - Black mortarboard (Master's of Fine Arts candidates wear a tam instead of mortarboard)

 - Black tassel with a silver year date drop (Master's of Fine Arts candidates wear an old gold-colored tassel with their tam)

 - Master's hood lined in the official UNT green and white satin school colors, trimmed with a velvet degree color band according to discipline, and a black shell

 - Official UNT green gown, lined with black velvet panels on the front and three chevrons on the sleeves